7 Breastfeeding Myths Busted

 2. Breastfed Babies Are More Clingy

-Every child is different, but breastfeeding is often used as a scapegoat when biologically normal, developmentally appropriate infant behaviours are deemed to be inconvenient.
-In a world obsessed with forcing children to be independent before they are ready to be, the breastfeeding dyad is often blamed for making babies ‘clingy’ compared to their formula fed peers.
-The truth is that breastfed babies seek comfort from the breast as well as food, hydration, pain relief, boredom & more.
-This may mean that they are nursed far more frequently than a formula fed baby has a bottle - and that’s not only ok, it’s optimal.
-In fact, when we look at the research into independence in children, the results would probably surprise many: breastfed children who are allowed to self wean actually grow up to be more socially independent than their peers (3).
+The truth is that breastfed babies seek comfort from the breast as well as food, hydration, pain relief, boredom, and more.
+This may mean that they are nursed far more frequently than a formula-fed baby has a bottle—and that’s not only okay, it’s optimal.
+In fact, when we look at the research into independence in children, the results may surprise many: breastfed children who are allowed to self-wean actually grow up to be more socially independent than their peers (3).

-3. You Cannot Drink Alcohol if you are Breastfeeding
+3. You Cannot Drink Alcohol If You Are Breastfeeding

 4. After X Amount of Months, Breast Milk Has No Nutritional Value

-Just like every other food & drink in the world, breast milk never loses its nutritional value.
-It is an incredible, responsive, living substance which changes to meet your baby or toddler or child’s evolving needs.
-This includes providing your little one with antibodies when they are unwell (whatever their age!).
-Furthermore, scientists have found that after 2 years, a mother’s milk contains 60% more calories than it does at 12 months postpartum (5).
-More mature breast milk also contains greater proportions of fat and protein than less mature breast milk (5); further evidence that it continues to meet the needs of toddlers and older children beyond infancy.
+Furthermore, scientists have found that after two years, a mother’s milk contains 60% more calories than it does at 12 months postpartum (5).
+More mature breast milk also contains greater proportions of fat and protein than less mature breast milk (5); this is further evidence that it continues to meet the needs of toddlers and older children beyond infancy.

 5. You Can Overfeed a Breastfed Baby